akshaybabloo/Ruby-on-rails-4-notes/README.md

 Subject.order('position ASC').limit(10).offset(30)
 ```

-Usually you would not give the table name when you use order.
+Usually, you would not give the table name when you use order.
 The problem would start when you start joining two tables, like joining a two columns of different tables.

 Open your rails console and do the following: